 During yoga nidra, all you have to do is lie down and listen to the guided meditation.
 No movement, no posture holding, just you resting in Savasana.
 Sounds perfect, right!?

 Yoga nidra has plenty of benefits and we offer this deeply relaxing experience at our yoga retreats in Victoria.
 We hope this guided meditation script will help you to restore balance in your body and mind in between our retreats.
+But first, let’s dive a little deeper into the ancient practice of yoga nidra.

 BENEFITS OF YOGA NIDRA